Bob Nicholson (ice hockey): Hockey Canada president

-IIHF committee
+IIHF executive and committee member

-Nicholson was elected a vice-president of the International Ice Hockey Federation on September 25, 2012.
+Nicholson was elected a vice-president of the IIHF on September 25, 2012.
 He was chairman of the development and coaching committee, the competition and inline committee, and sat on the events and coaching committees.
 In this role, Nicholson had the privilege of awarding Team Canada gold medals at the 2016 IIHF World Championship.
-The Hockey News had speculated since 2012 that Nicholson would be in line to replace Rene Fasel as IIHF president, instead he remained vice-president until his term expired in 2016.
+The Hockey News had speculated since 2012 that Nicholson would be in line to replace René Fasel as IIHF president, instead he remained vice-president until his term expired in 2016.

 Oilers Entertainment Group

-Nicholson was hired by Daryl Katz on June 13, 2014, to oversee business operations and serve as vice-chairman of the Oilers Entertainment Group, working with Kevin Lowe in charge of hockey operations, and Patrick LaForge in charge of day-to-day business operations.
+Nicholson was hired by Daryl Katz on June 13, 2014, to oversee business operations and serve as vice-chairman of the Oilers Entertainment Group (OEG), working with Kevin Lowe in charge of hockey operations, and Patrick LaForge in charge of day-to-day business operations.
 The announcement came as part of a corporate restructuring for the Katz Group of Companies, which owns the Edmonton Oilers, the Edmonton Oil Kings, the Oklahoma City Barons, and the Bakersfield Condors, through its OEG subsidiary.
-Nicholson said he chose to join OEG due to previous ties with Lowe and Katz on Canada's Olympic teams, and looks forward to overseeing the completion of Rogers Place in 2016 as the new arena, and turning around a franchise that had missed the playoffs every season since 2006, and had been criticized for poor scouting and player development.
-Nicholson began his efforts immediately by engaging with team scouts, and providing ideas on improvement for the Oilers.
+Nicholson said he chose to join OEG due to previous ties with Lowe and Katz on Canada's Olympic teams, to oversee completion of Rogers Place in 2016, and turn around a franchise criticized for poor scouting and player development, which had missed the playoffs every season since 2006.
+Nicholson immediately engaged with team scouts, and providing ideas on improvement for the Oilers.

+Nicholson also serves as an alternate governor for the Oilers on the National Hockey League board of governors.
 On April 20, 2015, Nicholson was appointed as chief executive officer of OEG, to oversee both the business and hockey operations.
 Later that week, Nicholson announced further management changes which brought in Peter Chiarelli in a dual role, to replace both Kevin Lowe as president of hockey operations, and Craig MacTavish as general manager.
 He also transferred Lowe to business duties, after LaForge stepped down.